thepalashthakur/opensource-llm-article-generator/README.md

 git clone <repository-url>
 ```

-Replace `<repository-url>` with the actual URL of this GitHub repository.
+Replace `https://github.com/thepalashthakur/opensource-llm-article-generator.git` with the actual URL of this GitHub repository.

 ### 2. Download the Model